Industrial-Shields/librpiplc/README.md

 ### Compilation

 **g++** is a GNU project C and C++ compiler.
 When you invoke GCC, it normally does preprocessing, compilation, assembly and linking.
 The gcc program accepts options and file names as operands.
-Compile the rpiplc-lib applications with the essential parameters:
+So, inside the rpiplc-lib directory, go to the test directory and compile the rpiplc-lib applications with the essential parameters:

 ```g++ -o file file.cpp -L /usr/local/lib -l rpiplc -I /usr/local/include/rpiplc -D DEVICE_MODEL```